Wajid Ali Shah: Contributions to dance: Kathak

 Wajid Ali Shah started two distinct forms one is Rahas and the other one is called Raas.
 He himself choreographed a dance based on the moves of Kathak called, Rahas, that he danced himself with the ladies of his court.
 For him, Rahas was a dramatic form of theatre including acting, dancing, and music and with different scenes the whole setting and locale changes.
 On the other hand, Raas was purely a religious form.
 Primarily Dhrupad was sung in Raas and the performance began with its singing.
 Raas was a circular form of dance where many gopis danced with one Krishna.
 Radhakamal Mukerjee in his book, The Lord of the Autumn Moons, says that the Raspancadhyayi or the five chapters pertaining to the circular group dance of Krishna with the Gopis, distill the embody the full maturity of the mystical emotions.

-Kathak dance attained new heights of popularity and glory under his expert guidance and lavish patronage.
-Thakur Prasadji was his Kathak guru, and the unforgettable Kalka-Binda brothers performed in his court.
-What with the grand pageantry of the Rahas, Jogiya Jashan, Dance-dramas, and Kathak performances, Lucknow became the magnetic cultural centre where the most reputed musicians, dancers and poets of the time flourished.
-The greatest musicians, dancers and instrumentalists of the time enjoyed his munificent patronage and hospitality.
+Kathak dance attained new heights of popularity and glory under his guidance and patronage.
+Thakur Prasadji was his Kathak guru, and the Kalka-Binda brothers performed in his court.
+What with the grand pageantry of the Rahas, Jogiya Jashan, Dance-dramas, and Kathak performances, Lucknow became the cultural centre where the most reputed musicians, dancers and poets of the time flourished.
+The greatest musicians, dancers and instrumentalists of the time enjoyed his patronage and hospitality.
 It was during his reign that Lucknow Gharana came into existence.
 It was in this period that the Lucknow Gharana of Kathak attained maturity, through the efforts of the stalwarts like Thakur Prasadji and others.
 The Lucknow style of Kathak dance is characterized by graceful movements, elegance and natural poise with dance.
 Abhinaya, concern for movement shape and creative improvisations are the hallmarks of this style.
 He not only made Kathak the official court dance, but using it in performances of rahas made it popular among the people.